ceramicstudio/js-glaze/README.md

 #### .has

-Returns whether an entry with the `name` alias exists in the Root Index of the specified `did`
+Returns whether an entry with the `name` alias or definition `DocID` exists in the Root Index of the specified `did`

 **Arguments**

-1. `name: string`
+1. `name: string | DocID`
 1. `did?: string = this.id`

 **Returns** `Promise<boolean>`

 #### .get

-Returns the referenced content for the given `name` alias of the specified `did`
+Returns the referenced content for the given `name` alias or definition `DocID` of the specified `did`

 **Arguments**

-1. `name: string`
+1. `name: string | DocID`
 1. `did?: string = this.id`

 **Returns** `Promise<unknown>`

 #### .set

-Sets the content for the given `name` alias in the Root Index of the authenticated DID
+Sets the content for the given `name` alias or definition `DocID` in the Root Index of the authenticated DID

 **Arguments**

-1. `name: string`
+1. `name: string | DocID`
 1. `content: unknown`

 **Returns** `Promise<DocID>` the `DocID` of the created content document

 #### .addTag

+Adds a tag for the given `name` alias or definition `DocID` in the Root Index of the authenticated DID

 **Arguments**

-1. `name: string`
+1. `name: string | DocID`
 1. `tag: string`

 **Returns** `Promise<Array<string>>` the updated set of tags

 #### .removeTag

+Removes a tag for the given `name` alias or definition `DocID` in the Root Index of the authenticated DID

 **Arguments**

-1. `name: string`
+1. `name: string | DocID`
 1. `tag: string`

 **Returns** `Promise<Array<string>>` the updated set of tags

 #### .remove

-Removes the definition for the `name` alias in the Root Index of the authenticated DID
+Removes the definition for the `name` alias or definition `DocID` in the Root Index of the authenticated DID

 **Arguments**

-1. `name: string`
+1. `name: string | DocID`

 **Returns** `Promise<void>`